richardschoen/howtostuff/proxy_cl_commands.md

 # Create safe short versions of system commands
-If you want to create safe versions of your favorite CL commands, check out the ```CRTPRXCMD``` CL command.
+If you want to create safe versions of your favorite CL commands, check out the ```CRTPRXCMD``` CL command to create a CL Proxy Command.

 ## Examples
 These examples are created in QGPL but you probably want to use your own work library.